ArthurClemens/mod_bulk_commands/README.md

 # Bulk actions for Zotonic admin

-This is a JavaScript-based drop-in module.

-The module adds select options for lists:

-* select this row
-* select all rows
-* select none

-Select the item you want to change, then press the action button.
+Select one or more items from the list, then perform an action.
 Implemented commands:

 * Delete
-* Set 'published' state
-* Set 'featured' state
-* Set 'protected' state
+* Set state: published, featured, protected

 ## Checks